-If this engraved nameplate is any indication, this year's Oscar winner for Best Actor will be Leonardo DiCaprio for "The Wolf of Wall Street."
+If this already engraved nameplate is any indication, it looks like this year's Oscar winner for Best Actor could be Leonardo DiCaprio for "The Wolf of Wall Street."

-Yes, Twitter is currently abuzz with the release of a CNN screencap that reveals the nameplate, that supposedly reveals a great big Oscar spoiler a full 20 days before the actual ceremony.
+Twitter is currently abuzz with the release of a CNN screencap that reveals the nameplate, perhaps effectively revealing a great big Oscar spoiler a full 20 days before the actual ceremony.

 — Joseph Robinow (@Joerobinow) February 10, 2014

 BEST PERFORMANCE BY AN

 "THE WOLF OF WALL STREET"